 Homemade muffins filled with raspberries and a touch of lemon.
 These muffins are perfect for breakfast, brunch or or served as a midday snack.

-I think if I was forced to pick just one food that I could eat for the rest of my life, it would be raspberries.
+I think if I had to pick only one food that I was allowed to eat for the rest of my life, it would be raspberries.

 - Do not thaw raspberries

 - Do make certain frozen berries are not all clumped together

 - May need to increase cooking time 3-5 minutes

 To make raspberry muffins

 - Use a mixer to blend butter and sugar together

 - Add milk,lemon zest, lemon juice and vanilla